dannyfritz/commit-message-emoji/README.md

 ## Usage

-Prepend every commit message with an emoji with this form:
+Prepend every commit message with an emoji with this form :
 `<emoji> commit message`.

-For commits with multiple types of messages, use multiple lines:
+For commits with multiple types of messages, use multiple lines :
 ```
 <emoji> commit message
 <emoji2> commit message2